-Our supply chain consists of a diverse range of suppliers and several manufacturing models.
-The products described above were manufactured by other companies on our behalf.
+Our supply chain consists of a broad range of suppliers and several manufacturing models.
+The hardware components, such as those described in 1(B), were manufactured by other companies on our behalf.
 Whether we are working with Original Equipment Manufacturers or more closely with the product design, we do not directly purchase raw materials and are several tiers away from the smelter and country of origin of the 3TG used in our products.
 In addition, many of the suppliers we work with are not directly subject to the Rule and its corresponding requirements.
 To influence activities through multiple tiers of the supply chain, we actively engage with a variety of industry members, including the Responsible Minerals Initiative (the "RMI").
 Our engagement with RMI includes using tools such as the Conflict Minerals Reporting Template (the "CMRT") and participating in numerous workgroups and activities that support the RMI's efforts, including the Responsible Minerals Assurance Process (the "RMAP").